-The accompanying proxy statement will provide you with information regarding the Transactions and information about Misys Healthcare Systems, LLC.
+The accompanying proxy statement will provide you with information regarding the transactions contemplated by the Merger Agreement and information about Misys Healthcare Systems, LLC.
 Please review the proxy statement carefully.
 The Merger and the other Transactions involve risks, some of which may be significant, and their completion is subject to several conditions that either must be satisfied or waived.
-We discuss these risks and conditions in greater detail in the accompanying proxy statement and urge you to read the sections entitled "Risk Factors" beginning on page 23 and "The Merger Agreement-Conditions to the Consummation of the Transactions" beginning on page 84.
+We discuss these risks and conditions in greater detail in the accompanying proxy statement and urge you to read the sections entitled "Risk Factors" beginning on page 23 and "The Merger Agreement-Conditions to the Consummation of the Transactions" beginning on page 83.